mulianto/test/README.md

 3.  **Sobel Edge Detection:** Performs Sobel edge detection (both vertical and horizontal) on the blurred image.
 4. **Save the result:** Saves the blurred image to a new file.

-Note: The Sobel result is calculated, but not used or saved.
-The thresholding step is completely commented out.

 File:
 -----